XerxesDGreat/i-josh.com/content/plane-handle.md

          recently and, since I'm going to a hand plane class on Saturday, I decided to make a new handle for it rather than repair the old.
          ![New handle with the old one in the background]({filename}/images/dsc_2708.jpg)
+FBDescription: The handle on my old Stanley #5 hand plane broke a while ago, so I glued it back together again.
+It broke
+               again recently and, since I'm going to a hand plane class on Saturday, I decided to make a new handle for it rather than repair the old.

 ### Happy St. Patrick's Day!